DayanaraMontero/DayanaraMontero/README.md

 ## 🌟 About Me
 <p style="font-size:16px; line-height:1.5;">
-I'm a software developer who enjoys transforming ideas into solid, efficient applications.<br>
+I'm a software developer who enjoys transforming ideas into solid, efficient applications.
-I'm particularly interested in <strong>backend development, data-driven design, and writing clean, maintainable code.</strong><br> I see every project as an opportunity to learn from refining logic to mastering new frameworks.
+I'm particularly interested in <strong>backend development, data-driven design, and writing clean, maintainable code.</strong> I see every project as an opportunity to learn from refining logic to mastering new frameworks.
 </p>
 <hr>